1. Skip to content

 "Unfortunately we presume the worst.
 The search goes on but it seems that the chances of finding someone alive are slim," a spokeswoman for the Canary Islands government told Reuters on Sunday.

-The boat carrying 84 overturned on Friday night, killing at least eight adults and one child in waters near the El Hierro island.
+The boat carrying 84 people overturned on Friday night, killing at least eight adults and one child in waters near the El Hierro island.
 Search teams were able to save 27 migrants.

 The incident could prove to be the deadliest from the past 30 years of migrant crossings to the Canary Islands — a group of Spanish-owned islands located just off the coast of Africa.